top of page

 This is why searches like SIBO treatment without antibiotics are so common.
 Not because antibiotics are inherently bad, but because antibiotics are rarely sufficient on their own.

 Antibiotics address what’s there.
-Antibiotics do not address why it’s there.
+They do not address why it’s there.

 Antibiotics don’t correct impaired gut motility.
-Antibiotics don’t restore proper nervous system regulation.
-Antibiotics don’t repair the gut environment that allowed bacteria to overgrow in the first place.
+They don’t restore proper nervous system regulation.
+They don’t repair the gut environment that allowed bacteria to overgrow in the first place.

 As a result, the small intestine often becomes vulnerable again once treatment stops.
 Bacteria return.
 Symptoms relapse.
 The cycle repeats.